Morávka (Frýdek-Místek District): Geography

-The Morávka River springs here and flows across the entire municipal territory.
-The Morávka Dam was built on the river in the municipality in 1960–1966.
+The Morávka River originates here and flows across the entire municipal territory.
+The Morávka Reservoir was built on the river in the municipality in 1961–1967.

 History

 Morávka was established in 1615.
 It was then a part of the Friedek state country that was split from the Duchy of Teschen in 1573, which was a part of the Kingdom of Bohemia.
-After World War I and fall of Austria-Hungary it became a part of Czechoslovakia.
-In March 1939 it became a part of Protectorate of Bohemia and Moravia.
+After World War I and fall of Austria-Hungary, it became a part of Czechoslovakia.

 During World War II, the inhabitants of the municipality took part in the anti-Nazi resistance.
-In December 1944 the Nazis captured the guerrilla group and after interrogation and torture they obtained information about their supporters: 14 people of the village were executed, 10 were deported into a concentration camp.
-In 1978, a memorial of the guerrilla movement was declared a national cultural monument.
+In December 1944, the Nazis captured the guerrilla group and after interrogation and torture they obtained information about their supporters: 14 people of the village were executed, 10 were deported into a concentration camp.

+Demographics

+Transport

+There are no railways or major roads passing through the municipal territory.

+Sights

+Noční přechod ("night passage") is the name of the monument to the partisan movement, created in 1968.
+Since 1978, it has been protected as a national cultural monument.